automl-classroom/rl-week-4-rl_jr/rl_exercises/week_4/README.md

 Discussion prompts for Presentation:
 - What changes when using RLiable vs. plain averages?
+    - the interval, in which in the performance varies, is also shown
 - Do you feel more confident in the results?
 Why or why not?
+    - I feel more confident in them, because I get a sense for how much the performance differs over time for different seeds

 ## Level 3
 As discussed in the lecture, the base DQN implementation suffers from several limitations, such as Overestimation and sample inefficiency.
 To address these, you will incorporate two key enhancements from the [Rainbow DQN paper](https://arxiv.org/pdf/1710.02298.pdf):